abbistani/islandora_collection_csv_import/README.md

 # Islandora Collection CSV Import

-## Bug Warning

-This module doens't add collection policies yet.
-If you use this, you won't be able to add to the collections using the GUI (though you can add to them programmatically) - May 20 2015

 ## Introduction

 This module is for adding collection objects to Islandora using a .csv file.